Benjamin-R-Clark/EPs-and-Kinetics/README.md

 #### [HiChIP_SEs](https://github.com/Benjamin-R-Clark/EPs-and-Kinetics/tree/main/HiChIP_SEs)
   Work repos for identfying super enhancers (SEs) from chipseq files in MEFs and mESCs.
 I use these annotations with H3K27ac HICHIP chromatin loops to map promoters with SEs.
 I then incorporate transcriptional kinetics data to determine what effect these linkages have.
 I have sample bash scripts and short nextflow pipelines to show how I did secondary analysis (alignment, peak calling and SE calling).

-  In order to define Super-Enhancers we first take MEF or mESC H3K27ac ChIPseq reads and align and filter them:
+  In order to define Super-Enhancers we first take MEF or mESC H3K27ac ChIPseq reads and align, filter and call peaks using MACS2:

   [ChipSeq Nextflow](https://github.com/Benjamin-R-Clark/EPs-and-Kinetics/blob/main/HiChIP_SEs/align.nf)

-  We then run ROSE using the output and the control input:
+  We then run ROSE using the output and the control input.
+Constituent enhancers are defined from the individual H3K27ac peaks filtered from promoters:

   [ROSE script](https://github.com/Benjamin-R-Clark/EPs-and-Kinetics/blob/main/HiChIP_SEs/rose.sh)